ecsalina/gtrends/README.rst

 Requirements
 ============
-This has so far only been tested on Python 2.7.
+This has so far only been tested on Python 2.7, 3.4, and 3.5.

 Issues
 ======